 The Graphic and Digital Design diploma (GDD) program has an annual intake each fall.
 Acceptance into the GDD Diploma program is competitive.
 GDD offers two application deadlines with early applicants given priority in the review process.

-International applicants must meet the early admissions deadlines and submit their application on March 31 and portfolio on April 14, 2014.
+International applicants must meet the early admissions deadlines.
 Contact UFV International at 604-504-7441 or visit the UFV International website for information about admission.
 Different fees and procedures apply.

 Deadlines for late applicants:

 Friday May 15: Late Application Deadline Application submission